aminoacid-01/beat-boxd/testing.md

 | Form input on create_review page   | Test the form input fields on the create review page to ensure they accept and process data correctly. | Pass   |
 | Responsiveness on all screen sizes | Check the responsiveness of the site on different screen sizes to ensure proper display and functionality. | Pass   |

+### Browsers:

+This project has been tested on:
+    - Brave
+    - Safari
+    - Firefox
+    - Chrome

+### Devices:

+This project has been tested on:
+    - Multiple android phones, including Xiaomi Poco F3 and Pixel 3a.
+    - iPad 10th gen
+    - Asus Vivobook

 ## Unit Testing: